Hemannshu/studybuddy/README.md

 - Django Learning Curve: Learning Django, especially if it's your first time using the framework, can be challenging.
 Overcoming this challenge likely involved investing time in learning Django through documentation, tutorials, and practical exercises.

--User Authentication and Security: Implementing secure user authentication and password hashing can be complex.
+- User Authentication and Security: Implementing secure user authentication and password hashing can be complex.
 To overcome this challenge, you may have leveraged Django's built-in authentication system and followed best practices for securing user data.

--Real-Time Chat and Collaboration: Building real-time chat functionality within study groups might have required integrating WebSockets or a third-party library like Django Channels.
+- Real-Time Chat and Collaboration: Building real-time chat functionality within study groups might have required integrating WebSockets or a third-party library like Django Channels.
 You might have overcome this challenge by carefully researching and implementing real-time features.

 ### Cloning the repository